Patient Decision Aids

 • providing structured guidance in the steps of decision-making and communication of their informed values with others involved (e.g., their health care provider or family).

-The Musculoskeletal Group has developed the following decision aids using evidence from Cochrane systematic reviews, in collaboration with the The Patient Decision Aids Research Group.
+The Musculoskeletal Group has developed the following decision aids using evidence from Cochrane systematic reviews, in collaboration with The Patient Decision Aids Research Group.

 Osteoarthritis